-- They will be fully explained and included within Foulds' e-safety / Acceptable Use Policy.
-All staff will be required to sign Foulds' e-safety Policy acceptance form and to sign indicating that they have read this policy (including the 'Guidance: What do we do if?' and 'Using New Technology Hints and Tips for adults working with children and young people' sections); - Pupils will be taught about responsible and acceptable use and given strategies to deal with incidents so they can develop 'safe behaviours'.
-Pupils will sign an age appropriate e-safety / acceptable use form; - Foulds' e-safety policy will be made available and explained to parents, and parents will sign an acceptance form when their child starts at Foulds. - Information on reporting abuse / bullying etc will be made available by the school for pupils, staff and parents.
+- They are fully explained within this policy.
+All staff will be required to sign Foulds' Online Safety Policy acceptance form and to sign indicating that they have read this policy (including the 'Guidance: What do we do if?' and 'Using New Technology Hints and Tips for adults working with children and young people' sections); - Pupils will be taught about responsible and acceptable use and given strategies to deal with incidents so they can develop 'safe behaviours'.
+Pupils will sign an age appropriate Online Safety / acceptable use form; - Foulds' Online Safety policy will be made available and explained to parents, and parents will sign an acceptance form when their child starts at Foulds. - Information on reporting abuse / bullying etc will be made available by the school for pupils, staff and parents.